withastro/docs/src/pages/en/guides/content-collections.md

 #### Querying nested directories

 The filter function can also be used to query for nested directories within a collection.
-Since the `id` includes the full nested path, you can filter by the start of each `id` like so:
+Since the `id` includes the full nested path, you can filter by the start of each `id` to only return items from a specific nested directory:

 ```astro
 ---